-7-13.1 Workers' Compensation Insurance: Provide Workers' Compensation Insurance in accordance with the laws of the State of Florida and in amounts sufficient to secure the benefits of the Florida Workers' Compensation Law for all employees.
-If subletting any of the work, ensure that the employees of the subcontractors are covered by similar insurance.
-Ensure that any equipment rental agreements that include operators who are employees of independent Contractors, sole proprietorships or partners are covered by similar insurance.
-The Engineer will accept equivalent approved protection in lieu of insurance.
+7-13.1 Workers' Compensation Insurance: Provide Workers' Compensation Insurance in accordance with Florida's Workers' Compensation law for all employees.
+If subletting any of the work, ensure that the subcontractor(s) have Workers' Compensation Insurance for their employees in accordance with Florida's Workers' Compensation law.
+If using "leased employees" or employees obtained through professional employer organizations ("PEO's"), ensure that such employees are covered by Workers' Compensation insurance through the PEO's or other leasing entities.
+Ensure that any equipment rental agreements that include operators or other personnel who are employees of independent Contractors, sole proprietorships or partners are covered by insurance required under Florida's Workers' Compensation law.